Credit Card Payoff Calculator — See When You'll Be Debt Free

 How is credit card interest calculated?

 Your annual rate is divided by 12 to get a monthly rate.
 That rate is multiplied by your remaining balance each month.
-The result is added to your balance before your payment is applied.
+The result is added to your balance before your payment is applied — which is why minimum payments keep you in debt so long.

 What happens if I only pay the minimum?

-Minimum payments are designed to keep you in debt longer.
-Most of the payment covers interest with very little going toward the actual balance.
-This calculator shows you exactly how much this costs you.
+Minimum payments are designed to maximise interest income for the card issuer.
+Most of each payment covers interest with very little reducing your balance.
+This calculator shows exactly what minimum payments cost you over time.

-Even $25–$50 extra per month can save hundreds in interest and cut months off your repayment time.
-Use the extra payment field to see the difference.
+Even $25-50 extra per month can save hundreds in interest and cut months off your repayment.
+Use the extra payment field to see the exact impact for your situation.

 Is this calculator free?